StarbzYT/Recursion/Recursion.md

 What is the time complexity of recursive functions?

 The time complexity, in Big O notation, for each function, is in numerical order: The first function is being called recursively n times before reaching base case so its O(n) (linear time).

+It shows up a lot and many functions built into python are recursive, including algorithms!